trustin/gleamstream/README.md

        Makes the audio stay in the server
     -pair
-       Pairs with the specified IP address or host (e.g. -p 192.168.0.100) -res
+       Pairs with the specified IP address or host (e.g. -p 192.168.0.100) -quit
+       Quits the running application in the specified IP address or hostname -res
        The resolution of the video stream (must be 1080 or 720)
        Default: 1080